A topic from the subject of Biochemistry in Chemistry.

 A variety of equipment and techniques are used in biochemistry of exercise and sports research.
 Some of the most common techniques include:

-• Gas exchange analysis: This technique measures the amount of oxygen and carbon dioxide that is exchanged by the body during exercise.
+• Gas exchange analysis: This technique measures the amount of oxygen and carbon dioxide exchanged by the body during exercise.
 This information can be used to calculate the energy expenditure and substrate utilization.

 • Muscle biopsy: This technique involves taking a small sample of muscle tissue from a person.
 The muscle biopsy can be used to measure the levels of various biochemical markers, such as glycogen, lactate, and creatine phosphate.